Patty Mullen

+Patty Mullen is an American actress and model.

+Career

-Patty Mullen is an American actress and model known for her starring role in the 1990 film Frankenhooker, as well as for her dual role in the 1987 film Doom Asylum.
+Mullen is known for her starring role in the 1990 film Frankenhooker, as well as for her dual role in the 1987 film Doom Asylum.
 Mullen was the August 1986 Penthouse magazine Pet of the Month and two years later was selected as the 1988 Pet of the Year.
 She was one of the judges at Clash of the Champions I.